QRSS RECEIVER FOR 80 METERS

 QRSS receiver for 80 meters

-I wanted a simple, minimalist receiver, a very challenging, simple and low-budget design with alternative ideas and experiments!
+I wanted a simple, minimalist receiver, a very challenging simple and cheap design with alternative ideas and experiments!
 And also a stable frequency, that is certainly a challenge.
 The temperature in the shack varies between 8C and 31C!
 Is it possible to make such a receiver with simple means?
-With a very simple method for the sideband suppression?
+With a very simple method for sideband suppression?
 Will I ever receive anything with it?
 Just a single signal is enough to make this project successful!

 It always starts with some notes on a piece of paper!